 For those who don’t know you, talk about your background.

 My name is Francisco Fuentes Mella and I am coming from Business and Administration with a specialization in Marketing.
-I know that is not really related with fashion but in this sector at the end you need to sell.
+I know that is not really related to fashion but in this sector, in the end, you need to sell.

 After studying Administration and Political Science, why did you enter in the Fashion Industry?